Civilian Conservation Corps Camp

 Today, Lyman County is a rural community that continues to rely on agriculture.
 The county is known for its vast stretches of farmland and ranches.
 It is also home to several recreational areas, including parks, wildlife refuges, and the Lake Francis Case reservoir, which offer opportunities for outdoor activities such as fishing and hunting.
 With its rich history and natural beauty, Lyman County remains a picturesque part of South Dakota.

-This timeline provides a condensed summary of the historical journey of Lyman County, South Dakota.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Lyman County, South Dakota.

 • 1803 - The area that would become Lyman County is acquired by the United States as part of the Louisiana Purchase.